 - 4.7.1 Audit durations will be either one or two days based on the size of your company and the complexity of your certifications and endorsements.
 Audit durations will be confirmed on the invoice or audit date notification.
-Below are additional clarifications for audit durations, and AISC reserves the right to modify these durations based on a case-by-case basis. - Fabricator Participants with 50 or fewer employees will have a one-day audit. - Participants who will have a two-day audit: - Fabricator Participants with 50 or fewer employees who hold the Sophisticated Paint Endorsement (SPE) and/or the Fracture Critical Endorsement (FCE) - Fabricator Participants with more than 50 employees - Erectors - Applicants within North America - Applicants outside of North America will have a minimum two-day audit. - 4.8 A quality manual, documented procedures, and records shall be available upon request by AISC and provided in English. - 4.9 Audits are performed as a Remote Assessment, Site Assessment, or a combination of both.
+Below are additional clarifications for audit durations, and AISC reserves the right to modify these durations based on a case-by-case basis. - Fabricator Participants with 75 or fewer employees will have a one-day audit. - Participants with Multiple facilities or participants holding both fabricator and erector certifications will have the duration determined by AISC. - Participants who will have a two-day audit: - Fabricator Participants who hold the Complex Coatings Endorsement (CCE) and/or the Fracture Control Endorsement (FCE) - Fabricator Participants with more than 75 employees - Erectors - Applicants within North America - Hydraulic Fabricator Advanced (HYDA) - Applicants and Participants outside of North America will have a minimum two-day audit. - 4.8 A quality manual, documented procedures, and records shall be available upon request by AISC and provided in English. - 4.8.1 All audits will be conducted in English.
+If translation is required, a translator that is familiar with the industry terminology shall be provided by the participant/applicant. - 4.9 Audits are performed as a Remote Assessment, Site Assessment, or a combination of both.

 Remote assessments are conducted using technologies such as Zoom Meetings.
-At a minimum, one audit is required for each Participant annually. - Applicants must submit records of their internal audit and management review as required by the Application Document Submittal process.
-Records of the internal audit and management review must include evidence of the audit results, when these activities took place, the person(s) performing the audit/review, and evidence that all applicable certification programs and endorsements were audited. - 4.11 For Participants seeking renewal of certification, the internal audit must include all required certification programs and any endorsements.
+At a minimum, one audit is required for each Participant annually. - 4.10 Applicants must submit records of their internal audit and management review as required by the Application Document Submittal process.
+Records of the internal audit and management review must include evidence of the audit/review results, when these activities took place, the person(s) performing the audit/review, and evidence that all applicable certification programs and endorsements were audited.
+Records must be available for the site audit.

+- 4.11 For Participants seeking renewal of certification, the internal audit must include all required certification programs and any endorsements.
 The internal audit and management review must be completed annually.
-Records of the internal audit and management review must include evidence of the audit results, when these activities took place, the person(s) performing the audit/review, and evidence that all applicable certification programs and endorsements were audited.
+Records of the internal audit and management review must include evidence of the audit/review results, when these activities took place, the person(s) performing the audit/review, and evidence that all applicable certification programs and endorsements were audited.
+Records must be available during the site audit.
 Participants may perform a single audit or perform several audits throughout the year, as long as all applicable certification programs and endorsements are audited. - 4.12 The designated Management Representative may perform the entire internal audit, including endorsements.
-It is preferred to use other personnel to perform the internal audit so that independence from the function being audited can be maintained.

-4.13 International Travel Advisory.
-If the Participant or Applicant company is located in a country for which the U.S. Department of State has issued a Travel Advisory Level 3 or 4 advising U.S. citizens against travel, the certification renewal audit will be planned as a Remote Assessment.
-A Remote Assessment can only be used for renewal of your certification for two concurrent renewals.
+It is preferred to use other personnel to perform the internal audit so that independence from the function being audited can be maintained. - 4.13 International Travel Advisory.
+If the Participant or Applicant company is located in a country for which the U.S. Department of State has issued a Travel Advisory Level 3 or 4 advising U.S. citizens against travel, the certification renewal audit will be planned as a Remote Assessment, at AISC Certification discretion.

 Alaska, Hawaii, and US Territories.
-If travel bans are issued by US or local governments, the certification renewal audit will be planned as a Remote Assessment.
-A Remote Assessment can only be used for renewal of your certification for two concurrent renewals.
+If travel bans are issued by US or local governments, the certification renewal audit will be planned as a Remote Assessment, at AISC Certification discretion...